webtorrent/webtorrent/docs/api.md

 client.seed(buf, cb)
 ```

+## `client.on('add', function (torrent) {})`

+Emitted when a torrent is added to client.torrents.
+This allows attaching to torrent events that may be emitted before the client 'torrent' event is emitted.
+See the torrent section for more info on what methods a `torrent` has.

+## `client.on('remove', function (torrent) {})`

+Emitted when a torrent is removed from client.torrents.
+See the torrent section for more info on what methods a `torrent` has.

 ## `client.on('torrent', function (torrent) {})`

 Emitted when a torrent is ready to be used (i.e. metadata is available and store is